 The fee may be paid by credit/debit card or check.
 Students will receive a link to pay online upon admission to the program.
 Checks should be made payable to “Johns Hopkins University” and be mailed to: JHU Center for Social Concern, ATTN: HopkinsCORPS Pre-Orientation, 3103 N. Charles Street, Baltimore, MD 21218.

 A significant amount of need-based financial aid is available and applying for financial aid will have no bearing on your application to the program.

 Participation in the HopkinsCORPS program is application-based, as there are a limited number of spaces available.
-Unfortunately, the application is closed for 2016.
-Those who submitted applications will be accepted on a rolling basis until the program fills, according to the timeline below.
+Below is the program timeline.

 - May 1: Applications open

 - June 2 through July 10: Applications accepted as space is available

 - August 17: Participant move-in and program begins

 Notifications will be sent out the first week of June and will include required pre-trip paperwork and the trip fee due (minus any need-based financial aid awarded, if relevant) The trip fee must be submitted before a student is considered registered for the program.
 Specific information about move-in times, packing lists, and other details will follow soon after participants complete all required pre-program paperwork.

 Students are responsible for arranging transportation to arrive on campus on time to participate.
 Students should not make travel arrangements until they are confirmed and accepted into the program.